moj3ve/iDroid-Installer/README.md

 # About iDroid-Installer

 Uses checkra1n version 0.10.1 beta because the android image will not send on newer versions.
-0.10.1 works fine for iOS 14 and the app will automaticaly download it.
+0.10.1 works fine for iOS 14, 13, and 12.
+The app will automaticaly download checkra1n 0.10.1.

 # Credits:

-FutureRestore-Script for insperation on this project
+FutureRestore-Script for insperation on this project (1 year ago it came out!)

 Corellium for there Project Sandcastle (runs the app)